cps-org/cps/_sources/schema-supplement.rst.txt

 :Type: Special
 :Applies To: :object:`package`, :object:`component`

 Specifies the license or licenses under which the package is distributed.
-The set of possible licenses is not specified, however, use of short names is recommended.
-If parts of a package use different licenses, this attribute may also be specified on a component if doing so helps to clarifying the licensing.
-(See also `Default-License`_.)

 A :type:`string` value shall be used for a single license.
 If multiple licenses need to be specified, a :type:`list` shall be used.
 Each :type:`string` value of the :type:`list` is a license which *always* applies to the package.
 If a package is wholly or partly multi-licensed (that is, the user has a choice of license), the top level :type:`list` shall contain a :type:`list` of values representing possible licenses.
-For example, the value ``["CC-BY", ["GPLv2", "LGPLv3+"]]`` indicates that some portions of the package are licensed under :string:`"CC-BY"`, while others are licensed as (at the user's choice) either :string:`"GPLv2"` or :string:`"LGPLv3+"`.
+For example, the value ``["CC-BY-4.0", ["GPL-2.0", "LGPL-3.0+"]]`` indicates that some portions of the package are licensed under :string:`"CC-BY-4.0"`, while others are licensed as (at the user's choice) either :string:`"GPL-2.0"` or :string:`"LGPL-3.0+"`.
 If necessary, further nesting may be employed; each nesting level alternates between inclusive ("A **and** B") and exclusive ("A **or** B") licensing.

-A recommended list of short names may be found at |licenses-uri|.
+If parts of a package use different licenses, this attribute may also be specified on a component if doing so helps to clarifying the licensing.
+(See also `Default-License`_.)

+License identifiers should follow the |SPDX|_ `License List`_.
+The ``WITH`` operator may be used when appropriate, but structured data is used to express conjunctions and disjunctions, as described in the preceding paragraph.

 :attribute:`Meta-Comment`
 -------------------------